FatimaPillosu/Merged_Global_Pluvial_Floods_DataBase/README.md

 <p>&nbsp;</p>

 ## Repository Content
-The repository contains the Jupyter notebook that runs a Python code that selects and post-processes the flood reports in four different databases, and merges them into one single database for global pluvial/flash flood reports.
-It also runs the Metview-Python code to visualize the flood reports.
+The Jupyter notebook runs a Python code that post-processes the raw flood reports, using information extracted from other datasets, to select some reports of interest (mainly regarding pluvial and flash floods).
+At a later stage, such reports are merged into a single database for global pluvial/flash flood reports.
+The Jupyter notebook also runs a Metview-Python code to visualize partial and final results as map plots.

 The Jupyter notebook can be deployed with MyBinder.org (badge below) to create a sharable, interactive, and reproducible environment.
 Thus, the notebook can be used by remote users to verify the methodology used to create the MGPF_DB or compute the MGPF_DB for another period.